-- a) Adherence to IRACP and ECL norms as prescribed by RBI. - b) Computation of Capital Adequacy Ratio by ensuring compliance above the prescribed RBI norms.

-c) Adherence to the Asset and the Income Pattern of the Company as per RBI norms.

-d) Adherence to the Qualifying Assets Criteria of the Company as per RBI norms.

-e) Margin Cap of the Company as on 31 March 2020 is 9.36% (31 March 2019: 8.28%).
+- a) Adherence to IRACP and ECL norms as prescribed by RBI. - b) Computation of Capital Adequacy Ratio by ensuring compliance above the prescribed RBI norms. - c) Adherence to the Asset and the Income Pattern of the Company as per RBI norms. - d) Adherence to the Qualifying Assets Criteria of the Company as per RBI norms. - e) Margin Cap of the Company as on 31 March 2021 is 9.99% (31 March 2020: 9.36%). - f) RBI circular dated April 07, 2021 advised all lending institutions to immediately put in place a Board-approved policy to refund/adjust the 'interest on interest' charged to the borrowers during the moratorium period, i.e. March 01, 2020 to August 31, 2020.
+Since the Company has not charged interest on interest to borrowers during such period, the above circular is not applicable.

-(Formerly known as Belstar Investment and Finance Private Limited) Notes to financial statements for the period ended March 31, 2020